neerajsinghking/-AtliQ-Mart-Retail-Promotion-Analysis-FMCG-Domain-/README.md

 # 📊 AtliQ Mart: Retail Promotion Analysis (FMCG Domain)

 ## 📋 Executive Summary
 AtliQ Mart, a retail giant in Southern India, conducted massive promotional campaigns during Diwali 2023 and Sankranti 2024.
-The objective of this project is to provide Sales Director **Bruce Haryali** with tangible insights into which promotions performed well and which did not to inform future strategies.
+The objective of this project is to provide Sales Director with tangible insights into which promotions performed well and which did not to inform future strategies.
 Analysis reveals that while **BOGOF** and **500 Cashback** successfully drove revenue growth, high-percentage discounts (% OFF) often resulted in negative incremental revenue.

+---

+## 🏢 Business Scenario
+AtliQ Mart, a leading retail giant with over 50 supermarkets in Southern India, launched a series of high-stakes promotional campaigns during the Diwali 2023 and Sankranti 2024 festive seasons.
+The goal was to capture the festive demand for AtliQ-branded products.
+However, the Sales Director, noticed a discrepancy between high sales volumes and actual bottom-line growth.
+As a data analyst, I was tasked with evaluating the financial impact of these promotions.
+The objective was to identify which promotion types were truly profitable ("Incremental Revenue") versus those that merely "bought" sales at the cost of margins.

 ---